 Legal Experience Providing Successful Results

 At Alpert Schreyer Injury Accident Lawyers, our experienced Maryland personal injury attorneys are dedicated to protecting the rights of employees injured as a result of an OSHA or MOSH Act violation.
-If you’ve been injured on the job, contact us today.
+If you’ve been injured on the job, contact us today at 301-932-9997.
 We are committed to helping individuals who put in an honest day’s work only to suffer a serious injury due to a workplace violation or other form of negligence obtain the compensation they need and deserve.